 - economic stability

-The resources necessary to provide a thriving childhood can be broken up into the following five support categories: parental, livelihood, community, psychological, and basic living.
-These five categories should be offered as a comprehensive support package, although, depending on the needs, a family may not need all categories.
+The resources necessary to provide these conditions can be divided into the following five support categories: parental, livelihood, community, psychological, and basic living.
+These five categories should be offered as a comprehensive support package, although, depending on the circumstances, a family may not need all support in all categories.